 On the other hand, if we use a formula to concatenate the letter A with the number 1, the result is text.
 In fact, if we concatenate any number with a another number, we'll get text.

 You can also explicitly set content as text by adding a single quote before the value.
 For example, if we enter '0001, we force Excel to treat this content as text, instead of a number.

-To make these examples easier to read, I can add a conditional formatting rule that highlights TEXT examples.
-The formula is very simple in this case, because we already have a boolean value in column D. We can just use the formula =$D5 with a dollar sign to anchor the column, and set formatting.
+To make these examples easier to read, I can add a conditional formatting rule that highlights the TEXT examples.
+The formula, in this case, is very simple because we already have a boolean value in column D. We can just use the formula =$D5 with a dollar sign to anchor the column, and set formatting.